Five Reasons I Became a Small Business Owner November 25 2022 4 Comments

-It’s small business week!
+It’s Small Business Saturday !
 It gave me the perfect time to reflect on why I created Red Thread Studio and became a small business owner.
 Taking the leap from the corporate world to stitching my own path forward was a big one.
 Here are five reasons I made that leap:

 1. Do What I Love